cloudmesh/cloudmesh-mpi/examples/sort/mpi_doc.md

 _size_: size of array to sort\
 _repeat_: number of times to run sorting algorithm.
 Final time will be the average of all runs.\
-_id_: specifies which sorting algorithm to use on each process.\
+_id_: specifies the sorting algorithm that is used to sort the arrays once they've been distributed to each of the processes, also known as the sub-sort algorithm.
+Each id number corresponds to a specific algorithm. \
 0: built-in Python _sorted_\
 1: sequential merge\
 2: adaptive merge

-For example, if John would like to run the MPI mergesort on his Raspberry Pi 4, and he would like to use an array of size 200, repeating 10 times, and use an adaptive merge to combine the the arrays on each process, he would use the command
+For example, if John would like to run the MPI mergesort on his Raspberry Pi 4, and he would like to use an array of size 200, repeating 10 times, and use an adaptive merge to combine the the arrays on each individual process, he would use the command

 ```bash
 ./mpi_run.py --user=john --node=pi4 --sort=mpi_mergesort --size=200 --repeat=10 --id=2